Forecast Period versus Prediction Period

 Dataset Names and Storage

-The dataset names cannot be longer than EIGHT characters.
-A common mistake
+The dataset names cannot be longer than EIGHT (8) characters.

 is to use more than eight characters.
 The datasets are stored on the